Welcome to today's edition of the Rush 24-7 podcast.

 What did the Pope say when Obama said what he said?

-All this happened in less than two hours, and yet for twenty years, Barack Obama was in Reverend Wright's church and not any interest whatsoever in what Obama heard in that church.
+All this happened in less than two hours, and yet for 20 years, Barack Obama was in Reverend Wright's church and not any interest whatsoever in what Obama heard in that church.

 I find it fascinating.

-Obama comes out and says that basically we talked about my political.
+Obama comes out and says, basically, we talked about my political.

 He didn't use those words, but income inequality and all these other things are Obama's agenda.